Zuzzuc/App-Payload-Injector/README.md

 <br>

 #Usage
 `AppPayloadInjector.sh "path to app" "path to executable to be injected" "Custom name for executable to be dropped (optional, but required if $4 will be used.
-Can however be left blank to generate random name)" "Save original executable name"`
+Can however be left blank to generate random name)" "Save original executable name" "Misc options.
+Currently only 'AppendToEnd_$TextToAppendToEnd' is supported"`

 $4 usage is : "ToFile_$FILEPATH", "InjectInPayloadLine_$LINETOINJECT", "InjectInPayloadEnd" or "InjectInPayloadEndNQ".